txt/ase19/docs/se4ai.md

 - Strange to say, software does not correspond to the mathematical definition of a function; i.e. outputs determined by some input.
      - In pratice, one piece of software has many if-statemebts which means that the whole state space of the system divides into thousands to millions of tiny pieces, each with their own properites.
+     - Which means that when (e.g.) optimizing, then rule-based methods (that divide their knowledge into multiple regions) [can do better](https://www.umsec.umn.edu/sites/www.umsec.umn.edu/files/10tar3.pdf) than numeric optimizers (that tend to reason about the program as one global space).
 - Another thing is [naturalness](REFS.md@hindle-2012).
 Software is written in a language.
 Languages have use a few repeated structures that with high frequency, and many more structures with much lower frequency.
 This changes the nature of the analysis since just a few things cover the most of the mass of possibilities.
 - Because of the other two points, or perhaps because of them, software's internal behavior clumps.
 Software does not spent all its time roaming over